 Acadia National Park is an outdoor enthusiast’s paradise.
 Located on Maine’s Mount Desert Island, fall is a stunning time to enjoy its bold color palate.
 Responsible tourism initiatives abound.
 With over two million visitors annually, innovative steps to preserve its rural character are at the forefront.

 The first national conference on ecotourism was held in Bar Harbor in 2005, while local College of the Atlantic is the first carbon neutral college in America.
 If you prefer to travel without a personal vehicle, there’s a shuttle bus that’s a car-free travelers best friend.
-You still have time to commemorate the 100th anniversary of our National Park Service, so start planning your visit.

 Hiking opportunities are plentiful.
 Cadillac Mountain, the highest point on the U.S. East Coast, is the place to watch the sunrise.
 Hiking trails are interlaced with miles of wide carriage roads, appealing to walkers, cyclists and horseback riders.
 Carpeted with crushed stone, these roads meander past peaceful ponds and woodlands, seamlessly blending into the natural surroundings.